Wigner-Lindblad equations for quantum friction: Introduction

-Realistic models of quantum systems must include dissipative interactions with an environment, which may be of various nature starting from a vacuum and ending with a thermal bath.
-Nevertheless, construction of physically consistent quantum models of dissipative forces has been a long standing problem since the birth of quantum mechanics (see, e.g., Refs.\cite{Gardiner2004, Razavy2005, Bolivar2012, Caldeira2014}).
+Realistic models of quantum systems must include dissipative interactions with an environment, which may be of various nature ranging from a vacuum to a generic thermal bath.
+Nevertheless, construction of physically consistent quantum models of dissipative forces has been a long standing problem since the birth of quantum mechanics (see, e.g., \cite{Gardiner2004, Razavy2005, Bolivar2012, Caldeira2014}).
 A common framework for describing open quantum systems is to represent the state of the system by a density matrix, whose evolution is governed by the Lindblad equation \cite{Kossakowski1972, Lindblad1976}.
-In this report, we substantially advance the on-going effort \cite{Berman1992, Diosi1993, Gao1997, Wiseman1998, Vacchini2000} to construct the model of quantum friction, whose classical counterpart is a force proportional to the particle's velocity (i.e., $-2\gamma m\dot{x}$) by proposing the Lindbladian model whose average values obey the observed dynamical relations (known as the Ehrenfest theorems).
-Current quantum friction models can be broadly divided as i) either Lindbladian but non-obeying the Ehrenfest theorems (see, e.g., Refs. \cite{Berman1992, Diosi1993, Gao1997, Vacchini2000}), ii) or non-Lindbladian satisfying the Ehrenfest theorems (see, e.g., Refs. \cite{Caldeira1983, Bolivar2012}).
-This state of the field is unsatisfactory because non-Lindbladian master equations are known to lead to negative probabilities \cite{Munro1996}, whereas the violation of the Ehrenfest theorems lead to unphysical artifacts \cite{Wiseman1998}.
-As a result, a long-sought model encompassing both features has been substituted by a plethora of models each fine tuned to be adequate for a specific system.
-We finally fulfill this need by utilizing the paradigm of \emph{operational dynamic modeling} (ODM) \cite{Bondar2011c} designed to derive dynamical models satisfying \emph{a priori} specified Ehrenfest theorems.

-The dynamics of a classical brownian particle of mass $m$ interacting with an environment at temperature $T$ and friction coefficient $2\gamma$ obeys the following Ehrenfest theorems \cite{Wiseman1998, Gardiner1985}:
+In this Letter, we construct a model of quantum friction, whose classical counterpart is a velocity-dependent force acting against particle's motion.